Why Do I Fall In Love So Easily, And How Can I Change It?

 If you do not limit your time, space, love, and attention, you might allow others into your life even when they’re not acting in healthy ways.
 If you do not set boundaries, you could feel that you fall in love with everyone, including those who are potentially unhealthy.

-How to stop falling in love quickly
+How to stop falling for someone so quickly

 There are several ways to target concerns with falling in love quickly, including the following.